avaleriani/react-redux-quiz/README.md

 - The endpoint is not always reliable, somethings it returns questions without text.
 More validation is needed.
 If no question is displayed please reload the page.

+- The endpoint currently defined on .env file is behind a proxy website because the certificate is invalid(issued to *.herokuapp.com) and gh-pages works under https only without a custom domain.

 - TODO: Save user highest score into localstorage.

 <hr>